wclaytor/wclaytor.github.io/assets/resume/notes.md

 ---

 Very nice!
 We are definitely keeping that!
 The art director and the UX designer were brainstorming after reviewing this update and thought a subtle call to action indicator could enhance engagement.
 The most subtle thing they could think of is a down-facing arrow button that fades in and causes the page to scroll to the About section when clicked.

+---

+Nice!
+We would like each of the sections to feel like a page, but with the ability to scroll between them.
+However, the Contact section is only about a half page tall, so the illusion is somewhat broken when you click the contact link and see half of the projects section sticking out.

+What can we do to subtly and tastefully give the Contacts section enough vertical space to seem like a full page when we navigate to that section?